-There are an increasing number of systematic reviews on lymphoedema management including MLD, and a quick search on Google Scholar returned 211 results since 2020.
+There are an increasing number of systematic reviews (SR) on lymphoedema management and MLD, and a quick search on Google Scholar returned 211 results since 2020.

 They all suffer from three main problems

-Most reviews will note an additional benefit using MLD in a secondary outcome such as pain or patient reported symptoms.
-Or in a subgroup such as was reported in two recent reviews which included studies clearly identified as the Dr Vodder method or one of its many derivatives.
-The report by Liang et al (1) showed that MLD did have added benefit for people younger than 60, and the review by Thompson et al (2) found some evidence for MLD to prevent onset in early breast cancer patients and to reduce arm volume in early stage lymphoedema compared to moderate or later stages.
+Despite these problems, many SRs will report an additional benefit of MLD on a secondary outcome such as pain or patient reported symptoms.
+Or in a subgroup, such as was reported in two recent reviews which included studies clearly identified as the Dr Vodder method or one of its many derivatives (therefore suffering less from problem number 2).
+The report by Liang et al (1) showed that MLD did have added benefit for people younger than 60, and the review by Thompson et al (2) found some evidence for MLD to prevent onset in early breast cancer patients, and to reduce arm volume in early stage lymphoedema compared to moderate or later stages.

 The finding by Thompson et al is particularly interesting in light of what we know about lymphoedema onset and progression, and why we vary the application of MLD for different stages.

-Since lymphedema begins with an accumulation of excess free fluid, increased lymphatic pumping as a result of the shearing forces applied during MLD, can easily suction out this freely moving fluid.
-But as lymphoedema progresses the excess fluid is replaced by fibrous and fatty deposits and even the lymph vessels themselves become fibrosed, so simply increasing the suction effect of the lymph system may have little effect in volume reduction.
-So its not surprising that when results are reported by stage, as in the Thompson et al review (2) there was evidence of the benefit of MLD in earlier stages.
-The finding by Liang and colleagues that MLD benefits a younger age group (1) may also be an indication that MLD has a better effect in earlier lymphoedema.
-The Liang review did not present results by stage but younger participants may have had milder disease.
+Since lymphedema begins with an accumulation of excess free fluid, an increase in lymphatic pumping - such as is induced by the shearing forced applied during MLD - can easily suction out this freely moving fluid.
+But as lymphoedema progresses the excess fluid is replaced by fibrous and fatty deposits and even the lymph vessels themselves become fibrosed.
+Simply increasing the suction effect of the lymph system may have little effect in volume reduction.
+So its not surprising that when results are reported by stage, as in the Thompson et al review (2), there is better evidence for the use of MLD to reduce limb volume in the earlier stages, but less so in the later stsges.
+The finding by Liang and colleagues (1) that MLD benefits a younger age group, may also be an indication that MLD has a better effect in earlier lymphoedema.
+Unfortunately they did not present results by stage, but it is possible that younger participants may also have had milder disease.